Regulatory Compliance E-newsletter - December

 Reduce Fund Expenses and Preserve Shareholder Value

-Blue Sky Solution™ Transactional Exemption Module restores the transparency to omnibus accounts.
-It gives control back to the Fund by applying user configured rules to existing Data Share Activity and Position data to generate daily sales reporting feeds to a bluesky reporting system.
-The data provides account and transaction details necessary for the rules to systematically identify and filter out transactions eligible for exemption while reporting all required transactions.
-The benefit of these exemptions would otherwise be lost through omnibus reporting.
-This solution reduces costs through the apportionment of appropriate fees allowing for tighter blue sky reporting controls which result in preservation of shareholder value.
+Transactional Exemption Module restores the transparency to omnibus accounts.
+It gives control over blue sky reporting back to the Fund by applying user configured rules to existing Data Share Activity and Position data to generate daily sales reporting feeds to a bluesky reporting system.
+The data provides account and transaction details necessary for the rules to systematically identify and filter out transactions that are not blue sky reportable and those transactions that are eligible for exemption from blue sky reporting, while categorizing and reporting all required transactions that represent the reportable blue sky sales.
+The accuracy of reporting is improved by removing the “middle man” and the benefit of the exemptions would otherwise be lost through omnibus reporting.
+This solution reduces costs through the apportionment of appropriate fees allowing for tighter blue sky reporting controls which result in preservation of shareholder value and improved accuracy in blue sky reporting.

 The Transactional Exemption Module: